vohonen/arena-infra/README.md

 - the private key `cat ~/.ssh/shared_infra_key_name`
 - the public key `cat ~/.ssh/shared_infra_key_name.pub`

-2. **Setting up the machines**: [Setup and account with RunPod](https://link.nicky.pro/runpod) or another GPU provider.
+2. **Setting up the machines**: [Setup an account with RunPod](https://link.nicky.pro/runpod) or another GPU provider.
 You can then either setup each machine manually, or use a script to set them up.
 We currently mostly use RunPod Community Cloud A4000s for most of the program.
 You can either:

 - a.
 Set them up manually (if only a few machines):
     - Go to [https://link.nicky.pro/runpod](https://link.nicky.pro/runpod) and click on "Create Instance".